SaurabhEffect/tic-tac-toe/README.md

 5. Get three marks in a row to win (horizontal, vertical, or diagonal)
 6. Click **"Play Again"** to start fresh
 7. Toggle sound effects with the speaker icon
+8. Your preferences and unfinished games are automatically saved!

 ## 📁 Project Structure